mcdonaldcm7/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

   2-strlen.c: This program returns the length of the input string.

   3-puts.c: This program prints the input string followed by a new line.

+  4-print_rev.c: This program prints a string, in reverse, followed by a new line.